Coconut Christmas Tree Cookie Recipe (gluten free)

 And I know you’re thinking ‘incense on Christmas?’…but the incense is lightly scented pine, fir, and gingerbread scents.
 And really, you’re just aiming for the smoke that comes out of the chimney of your little cottage or the pipe of your German Smoker.

-Don’t you just love seeing these little cookies in the midst of the snow storm?
+Don’t you just love seeing these little Christmas tree cookies in the midst of the snowstorm?

-This Coconut Christmas Tree cookie recipe is so incredibly easy, but if you love coconut macaroons, you’ll love these little morsels of yumminess.
+This Coconut Christmas Tree cookie recipe is so incredibly easy.
+And if you love coconut macaroons, you’ll love these little morsels of yumminess.

 - 2 1/2 cups finely shredded unsweetened coconut